 URGENT CARE for CHILDREN is proud to be an approved COVID-19 vaccination site.
-We are now offering the Moderna and Johnson & Johnson coronavirus vaccines at the following locations.
-Vaccines are limited and offered on an appointment basis only for any patients ages 18+.
+We are now offering the Moderna coronavirus vaccine at our Highway 280 and Vestavia locations, respectively.
 Please check back as availability is updated daily.

 How do I book a COVID-19 vaccine appointment?

-To book a COVID-19 vaccination appointment, please click a “See available times” button above.
+To book a COVID-19 vaccination appointment, please click the “See available times” button above.
 Vaccines are offered on an appointment basis only.

 Where do I go for my vaccination appointment?

-We are currently administering COVID-19 vaccines by appointment only at our Highway 280 and Vestavia locations.
+We are currently administering COVID-19 vaccines by appointment only at our Highway 280 location (Moderna).
 Our Highway 280 clinic is located at 500 Cahaba Park Circle in Birmingham.
-Our Vestavia clinic is located at 520 Montgomery Highway.

 I’ve arrived for my COVID-19 vaccination appointment.
 What do I do next?